-But where exactly in Rhode Island is the best place to retire?
+Where exactly in Rhode Island is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Pawtucket as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Rhode Island that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Pawtucket don’t mind us spreading the word.

 Here are our top ten places in the Ocean State to retire for 2019:

 Read on to see see all the golden parachute level details or check out the best places to retire in America.

 For Rhode Island state reading:

 - 10 Best Places To Live In Rhode Island